fb pixel

 Z Placing the Dental Implant

 During dental implant surgery, your Melbourne CBD dentist makes a cut to open your gum and expose the bone.
 Holes are drilled into the bone where the dental implant metal post will be placed.
 Since the post will serve as the tooth root, it’s implanted deep into the bone.
 At this point, you’ll still have a gap where your tooth is missing.
-Usually, a type of partial, temporary denture can be placed for appearance.
-You can remove this denture for cleaning and while you sleep.
+A temporary, partial denture can typically be inserted for aesthetic purposes.
+When cleaning or sleeping, you can take out this denture.

 Z Waiting for Bone Growth